-A little over a year after they were first introduced, Gov. Whitmer signed the seven house bills into law that completely change criminal conviction/Michigan expungement laws on Oct.
-12th, 2020, known as the “Clean Slate” initiative.
-This bipartisan legislation is a historic moment for Michigan, as it will permit thousands of Michiganders the opportunity to remove felony and misdemeanor convictions from their records; including misdemeanor marijuana offenses.
+Gov. Whitmer signed the bipartisan "Clean Slate" initiative into law on Oct.
+12th, 2020, marking a historic moment for Michigan's criminal conviction and expungement laws.
+These seven house bills will allow thousands of Michiganders to remove felony and misdemeanor convictions from their records, including misdemeanor marijuana offenses.

-This new act becomes effective on April 12th, 2021, with the automatic expungement statute becoming effective on Oct.
+The new act takes effect on April 12th, 2021, while the automatic expungement statute becomes effective on Oct.
 12th, 2022.

 WHAT CAN BE SET ASIDE/EXPUNGED FROM YOUR RECORD?

 Under this statute, an individual can request to have up to 3 eligible felony offenses and an unlimited number of eligible misdemeanors expunged.
 The term "felony" encompasses any crime that carries a punishment of over 1 year imprisonment or is classified as a felony.
 If the maximum penalty for a crime was 10 years or more, only one felony of that specific crime can be expunged.
 In cases where multiple felonies or misdemeanors occur within 24 hours and stem from the same incident, they are treated as a single felony or misdemeanor (MCL 780.621b).

 THE FOLLOWING OFFENSES CANNOT BE EXPUNGED OR SET ASIDE:

 Life maximum offenses, or attempts to commit them

 Child Abuse in the 2nd Degree, or attempt (MCL 750.136b or 750.136d)